anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 This document describes the following methods for extending RDAP by registered extensions:

-1. JSON Names - The most common extension point for RDAP is the definition of new JSON Names.
-Guidance for JSON Names is provided in this document with regard to [@!RFC7480] and [@!RFC9083].
+1. JSON Names - The most common extension point for RDAP is the definition of new JSON names.
+Guidance for JSON names is provided in this document with regard to [@!RFC7480] and [@!RFC9083].
 1. URL Paths - New lookups and searches are defined using URL paths.
 This document clarifies the practice as described in [@!RFC9082].
 1. Query Strings and Parameters - Many queries use URL query strings and parameters to scope and/or enhance RDAP results.
 This document clarifies the practice as described in [@!RFC9082].
 1. HTTP Headers - Some extensions may use HTTP headers or header parameters not explicitly enumerated by [@!RFC7480].
 1. HTTP Status Codes - Some extensions may use HTTP status codes not explicitly enumerated by [@!RFC7480].
-1. Media type parameters - Some extensions may define additional media type parameters for the "application/rdap+json" media type.
+1. Media Type Parameters - Some extensions may define additional media type parameters for the "application/rdap+json" media type ([@!RFC9083, section 10.1]).
 1. Object Classes - Extensions may define new types of objects to be queried.
 This document clarifies this method as described in [@!RFC9082] and [@!RFC9083].

 Additionally, this document updates the IANA registry practices for RDAP.
 See (#iana_considerations).